jnikita356/WebDevJS/README.md

 <h2> Week 3 </h2>

-Beginners: JavaScript Fundamentals

-1. Book: <a href ="https://2ality.com/2013/06/basic-javascript.html"> Basic JavaScript </a>

-2. [more to come]

-Intermediate: Introdcution to React
+Introduction to React

 [more to come]

 <h2> Week 4 </h2>

-Beginners: Project Work [to be decided]

-Intermediate: Working with React/Angular + Node + MongoDB
+Working with React/Angular + Node + MongoDB